 The Calvert High School offers a full array of courses consistent with its college prep approach.
 The catalog is structured around a set of basic academic courses that every student is expected to complete, along with a diverse selection of electives and world languages.
-The course catalog is fairly focused in the school’s first year, but it will grow significantly in breadth and diversity as the school grows into 10th, 11th and 12th grades in future years.
-The course offerings for the 2014/2015 school year are:
+The course catalog is fairly focused in the school’s first year, but it will grow significantly in breadth and diversity as the school grows into 11th and 12th grades in future years.
+The suggested course offerings for this coming school year are:

 The core pedagogy of the Calvert academic program, and the foundational element of our instructional design, is the Learn-Use-Teach model.
 This approach represents an education “eco-system” designed to maximize each individual student’s experience by engaging with a wider learning community.